 Depending on where you are, your high heat climate can vary slightly.
 It could be a hot and dry climate or it could include humidity.
 Both of these can make it difficult to grow marijuana outdoors successfully.
 The generally comfortable range of temperatures for outdoor grows are between 70 degrees and 90 degrees Fahrenheit, it gets a bit more difficult when temperatures are consistently warmer than that.
 That being said, if you use the right strain of seeds you’ll have more success.

-For example, if you’re planning on growing outdoors in the Pacific Northwest, you’re going to need drastically different seeds than if you’re growing in Florida or even a Greenhouse.
+For example, if you’re planning on growing outdoors in the Pacific Northwest, you’re going to need drastically different seeds than if you’re growing in Florida, Oklahoma or even a Greenhouse.
 Every climate is different in terms of temperature, humidity, wind, and seasonality, so it’s important to pick a strain specifically for your climate.

 Below are a few good tips on growing cannabis in high heat climates:

 One of the biggest reasons growing in high heat is an issue is because the heat will dry out the soil and drastically reduce the nutrient content in the soil.
 As you know soil nutrients are incredibly important to ensure your cannabis plants have the nutrients they need to grow and to stay healthy.